pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 ### Stopping the Server
 Your JupyterLab server will now continue running until it's told to stop or is forcibly shut down (if the desktop suddenly loses power, for example).
 There are a few common ways to stop a JupyterLab server that is already running.
 1. Enter `CTRL+C` in the terminal window where you initially ran the `jupyter lab` command.
 You should see a message like this: `Shutdown this Jupyter server (y/[n])?` If you type `y` and press `enter` to confirm, then the server will shut down.
-Note that the server will wait 5 seconds by default for the confirmation before it times out and requires a new `CTRL+C` input in order to shut down.
+Note that the server will wait 5 seconds by default for the confirmation before it times out and requires a new `CTRL+C` input to shut down.
-2. Press `CTRL+C` twice in rapid succession in the terminal window where you initially ran the `jupyter lab` command to bypass the confirmation prompt and shutdown the server immediately.
+2. Press `CTRL+C` twice in rapid succession in the terminal window where you initially ran the `jupyter lab` command to bypass the confirmation prompt and shut down the server immediately.
 3. In any terminal window, run the command `jupyter lab stop <port number>` where the `<port number>` is replaced by the port number listed in the output of the `jupyter lab list` command (in the example above, the port is `8888`, so the full command would be `jupyter lab stop 8888`).
 This command is useful if you no longer have the original terminal window up or if you started the server in the background.
 Here is a full example of that:
 ```bash
 scraps@pop-os:~$ jupyter-lab list